-Images and illustrations need to have proper citations.
+Images and illustrations need to have proper citations, to credit the scholarship you're building on and create a path for your readers to follow.
 Images, artwork, or photographs used in publications or papers should also be accompanied by a caption.
 Captions go directly under images and describe the image and give contextual information, but do not contain full citation information.
 Image citations should be compiled into a list of illustrations or an appendix.
 It is appropriate to include information about both the image and the source of the image in captions or notes and lists of illustrations or bibliographies.
 Images from print sources and electronic resources have different citation forms.
 Always consult a style manual for formatting guidelines.
 Check with your professor or advisor to determine which style your department requires.

 Some citation examples (using Chicago Manual of Style)